willmhowes/minnePlan/README.md

     8. Go the bottom of the page and click on 'SAVE CHANGES'.
     ```

     This application is also set up with Nodemailer to utilize your email account to send out email notifications.
-Provide your creditions in the `.env` file to enable this feature.
+Provide your creditis in the `.env` file to enable this feature.
 Nodemailer is set-up for a gmail account, the service on line 7 in /server/modules/emailHandler.js will need to be updated if you are using a different email service.

 * Start postgres if not running already by using `brew services start postgresql`
 * Run `npm run server`